just-containers/s6-overlay/README.md

 * `S6_CMD_WAIT_FOR_SERVICES` (default = 0): In order to proceed executing CMD overlay will wait until services are up.
 Be aware that up doesn't mean ready.
 Depending if `notification-fd` was found inside the servicedir overlay will use `s6-svwait -U` or `s6-svwait -u` as the waiting statement.
 * `S6_CMD_WAIT_FOR_SERVICES_MAXTIME` (default = 5000): The maximum time (in milliseconds) the services could take to bring up before proceding to CMD executing.
 * `S6_READ_ONLY_ROOT` (default = 0): When running in a container whose root filesystem is read-only, set this env to **1** to inform init stage 2 that it should copy user-provided initialization scripts from `/etc` to `/var/run/s6/etc` before it attempts to change permissions, etc. See [Read-Only Root Filesystem](#read-only-root-filesystem) for more information.
+* `S6_SYNC_DISKS` (default = 0): Set this env to **1** to inform init stage 3 that it should attempt to sync filesystems before stopping the container.
+Note: this will likely sync all filesystems on the host.

 ## Known issues and workarounds